carpentries-incubator/tei-xml/_episodes/01-introduction.md

 These all use TEI but you can use slightly different elements in the records to suit the type of item being described.

 The TEI community produces [guidelines](https://tei-c.org/guidelines/p5/) for the implementation of TEI – the latest is P5.
-Looking at this online (and while you’re not doing TEI) can be daunting and confusing, but it’s very useful tool!
-Particularly to identify elements you might want to use and where they sit in the record.
+These guidelines can look daunting when you’re not in the process of using TEI, but they are a very useful tool, particularly to identify elements you might want to use and where they sit in the record.

 ## Next steps

-### Homework: Try this before the next session
+### Homework: Try this before the next episode

 > ## XML structure
 >